Special Research Programmes (SFBs)

 - A core group of five to fifteen internationally outstanding researchers from all scientific/scholarly disciplines1, in particular from the humanities, social sciences and cultural sciences, form a special research programme at an Austrian research institution.

-- Researchers who have a 25% affiliation with an Austrian research institution can participate in a special research programme2.
+- Researchers working abroad who have an additional 25% affiliation with an Austrian research institution can participate in a special research programme2.

 - One researcher acts as coordinator (former spokesperson) of the special reseach programme.